-Since picking up my Traeger, I’ve been obsessed brisket.
-Last weekend I finally had the chance, and am even more obsessed with smoked brisket now than ever!
+Since picking up my Traeger, I’ve been obsessed smoked brisket.
+Last weekend I finally had the chance, and am even more obsessed with Texas brisket now than ever!

 Anyways! the key to a good smoked brisket is first the selection of a whole brisket packer.
 It really needs to be at least prime.
 If you’re feeling adventurous and have money to burn, there is Wagyu that looks insane, but get ready to drop a pretty penny on it.

 Then is the fat cap.
 Try to find one with the least amount of fat on the fatty side.
 You’re going to trim most of that off anyways, so there’s no sense in paying a few dollars per pound for fat that is going to end up in the garbage (you could save it for sausage, but that’s another post for another time.)

 One trick I’ve learned is the bend test.
 Pick up a brisket at your meat market and try to bend it into a U shape.
 The more it gives, the better chance you have a less fat you’ll need to trim.

 I’ll have a post later on that delves into trimming.
 But for starters, you’ll want to trim off all but a quarter inch of fat, any silver skin, and any “hard” fat that wont render down.

 At the end of the day, you’ll grilling for friends and family, so don’t over think it, just do what feels right.

 From what I’ve learned from doing my research, is in Texas a brisket should be rubbed in two things.
 Salt and pepper.